Miscellaneous Items part two

 Courtesy of Tony Smith

-1947 England v Australia, Max Grosskreutz Aus, Ron Johnson Aus, George Wilks Eng and Alec Statham Eng.
-England one the match ended 58 to 50 also looking for the copyright of or any help
+Tony Smith says: 1947 England v Australia, Max Grosskreutz Aus, Ron Johnson Aus, George Wilks Eng and Alec Statham Eng.
+England won the match which ended 58 to 50

 Possibly the greatest speedway venue of the modern age Katowice where the 1973 world final, won by Pole Jerzy Szczakiel was watched by a reported 130,000 fans.
 The exact figure has long been in dispute with most settling for 120,000.
 The conspiracy theorists say the crowd was under 100,000 but no one can deny that the Polish venue was totally packed out and the crowd looked bigger that any world final before or after.